f5devcentral/f5-azure-waf-community/README.md

   * Choose the data center you want to install these Web Application Firewalls into from the drop down list.
 * numberOFWAFs
   * Required
-  * The number of Web Application Firewalls (Up to 4) that will be deployed infront of your application.
+  * The number of Web Application Firewalls (2) that will be deployed in front of your application.
 * vmSize
   * Required
   * Choose the size of the Virtual Machine Instance from the list.